ianderrington/genai/docs/Understanding/agents/rag.md

 ## Advanced methods

 ??? important "[STRUCTRAG: BOOSTING KNOWLEDGE INTENSIVE REASONING OF LLMS VIA INFERENCE-TIME HYBRID INFORMATION STRUCTURIZATION](https://arxiv.org/pdf/2410.08815)" structrag

     **Developments** The authors create a new framework called StructRAG that identifies the optimal structures documents to be fed into the prompts.
-They show that they are very good at improving the result.
+They show that they are very good at improving the result, here are core components

+    As seen on the internet:
+    🛣️ Hybrid Structure Router
+    Analyzes the input question and determines the best format to structure the data before processing it.
+It can choose from:
+    - Tables for tasks with a lot of statistical data
+    - Graphs for tasks requiring long-chain reasoning like tracing cause-effect relationships
+    - Catalogues for summarizing or organizing hierarchical information
+    - Chunks for simpler, one-off tasks.
+    - Algorithms for more procedural tasks
+    Each type benefits from a specific structure.
+For example, using a table for a statistical comparison task is much more efficient than just presenting the raw text.

+    🧱 Scattered Knowledge Structurizer
+    Once the Hybrid Structure Router has selected the best knowledge format, StructRAG takes all the relevant information and organizes it into the appropriate structure:
+    - For tables, it arranges data into rows and columns (e.g., comparing company financials across years).
+    - For graphs, it forms entity-relationship triples like “Company A → revenue growth → 10%.”
+    - For chunks, it keeps the text but filters out the noise, giving the model only what’s relevant.

+    🛠️ Structured Knowledge Utilizer
+    This component decomposes complex questions into sub-questions and extracts relevant information from the structured knowledge to answer each one.
+Then, it integrates those sub-answers into a final inference.
+    For example, if you ask the model, “Which company has shown the best growth over the last 5 years?” the Utilizer breaks this down into sub-questions like:
+    - What was each company's growth percentage?
+    - How did their revenue change year-on-year?
+    - How do those numbers compare?
+    It retrieves precise data from the structured knowledge (e.g., the table) and uses it to construct an answer that’s more accurate and contextually aware.

     In their own words:
     >   StructRAG framework consists of three modules designed to sequentially identify the most suitable structure type, construct structured knowledge in that format,